-eview the process :
+An ERO augmentation staff roster review process that ensures staff in positions with E-Plan commitments and facility activation goals continue to be capable of meeting the committed time.

+Review the implementation of the ERO staffing augmentation process(es) as follows:

-he performance of an actual event or drill where personnel reported to their duty locations and were timed, OR
+If available, the performance of an actual event or drill where personnel reported to their duty locations and were timed, OR

-he performance of drills (e.g., unannounced off-hour report-in drills, unannounced off-hour “call-in” drills, pager/communications tests, etc.) where personnel response was timed.
+If available, the performance of drills (e.g., unannounced off-hour report-in drills, unannounced off-hour “call-in” drills, pager/communications tests, etc.) where personnel response was timed.
 OR

-ufficient numbers of ERO members live within the appropriate travel time from their duty locations.
+The performance of verifying sufficient numbers of ERO members live within the appropriate travel time from their duty locations.

 Review a sample of training records of ERO duty roster members to verify that qualifications are current.

-Review a sample of staff rosters for normal business, after hours, recent weekends and holidays.
-Focus on positions which are not part of the normal operations shift crew such as health physics technicians, chemistry technicians, and maintenance technicians.
+Review a sample of ERO on-shift staff rosters for normal business, after hours, recent weekends and holidays.
+Focus on positions which are not part of the normal operations on-shift crew such as health physics technicians, chemistry technicians, and maintenance technicians.
 Verify that all positions are staffed on a 24-hour basis in accordance with E-Plan commitments.

-Review a sample ofitems related to ERO staffing inadequacies and verify the licensee has implemented adequate corrective actions. orrective actions arising from the are expected to interim compensatory measures to address staffing shortfalls within 30 days and long-term corrective actions within 24 months.
+Review a sample of CAP items related to ERO staffing inadequacies and verify the licensee has implemented adequate corrective actions.
+Corrective actions arising from the OSA are expected to have interim compensatory measures to address staffing shortfalls within 30 days and long-term corrective actions implemented within 24 months.

 03.02 Review of ERO Augmentation System.

-Review changes made to the ERO hardware, software or procedures since the previous inspection and determine the impact on the effectiveness of the process.
+Review changes made to the ERO augmentation activation system hardware, software or procedures since the previous inspection and determine the impact on the effectiveness of the process.

-Determine whether the system is still capable of ensuring timely augmentation of staffing activation goals for .
+Determine whether the system is still capable of ensuring timely augmentation of ERO on-shift staffing in accordance with E-Plan activation goals for primary and alternate facilities.
 Hardware systems, (e.g., pagers, cell phones, automated

 telephone systems) may be vendor-owned and operated.
-Changes to these systems may not be apparent, but the licensee is expected to ensure the systems are maintained conduct system tests or surveillance activities.
+Changes to these systems may not be apparent, but the licensee is expected to ensure the systems are maintained by conducting system tests or surveillance activities.

-Review the licensee’s process for keeping the augmentation system (or call out roster) current with ERO member names and .
+Review the licensee’s process for keeping the ERO augmentation system (or call out roster) current with ERO member names and contact information.
 Determine whether system operation is periodically verified by the licensee.

-Review a sample of ERO primary and backup drills (e.g., call-in, report-in) results since the last inspection.
+Review all results of actual E-Plan event activations and a sample of ERO primary and backup augmentation activation system drills (e.g., call-in, report-in) results since the last inspection.

 Determine whether the results have been evaluated accurately and whether the conclusions reached are valid.